aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 ## Checking and updating

-Let's assume you want to check whether there are "better" versions of the principal packages of your application.
+Let's assume you want to check whether there are later versions of the packages of your application.

 There is a user command available that can help you with that:

 ```
-      ]TATIN.CheckForBetterVersion ./
+      ]TATIN.CheckForLaterVersion ./
 ```

 It requires a path to a folder that holds a file `apl-dependencies.txt`  and a file `apl-buildlist.json`.

-This user command would check whether there are any "better" top-level versions available and report its findings to the session.
+This user command would check whether there are any later versions of the top-level packages available and report its findings to the session.

-I> `CheckForBetterVersion` does not bother to look out for dependencies because we load exact versions anyway.

-Note that a top-level package carries a 1 as `depth` in the `apl-buildlist.json` file.

-As usual Tatin would consider packages with different major numbers different, so by default you will get only a list of packages that have the same group-name, package-name and major version number as your top-level packages.
+As usual Tatin would consider packages with different major numbers as different packages, so by default you will get only a list of packages that have the same group-name, package-name and major version number as your top-level packages.

-It is then up to you to take action: you may or may not install a "better" package that is available.
+It is then up to you to take action: you may or may not install a later package that is available.

-A> ### "Better" major versions
+A> ### Later major versions
-A> When you specify the `-major` flag of the `CheckForBetterVersion` user command then the user command will only report better major versions.
+A> When you specify the `-major` flag of the `CheckForLaterVersion` user command then the user command will also report later major versions.

 ## Downgrading